CorentinWicht/autoERP/README.md

 # autoERP2.0
-This is an updated version of the original [autoERP](https://github.com/HugoNjb/autoERP) developed by Hugo Najberg.
+This is an updated version of the original [autoERP](https://github.com/HugoNjb/autoERP) developed by Hugo Najberg and Corentin Wicht.

 ## Changes from autoERP to autoERP2.0
 1. EEGLAB and its plugins have been updated and compatibility issues have been addressed.